ct7ahx/GCD/CodeBook.md

 The original features names were used as column headers for the resulting data set.
 Their order was kept.

 Two new variables were added, "subject" and "activity":
-- Subjects are identified by their name
+- Subjects are identified by their sequence number
 - Activities are identified by a comprehensive name

 ### Data